Doctor Who: Genesis of the Daleks, starring Tom Baker, Elisabeth Sladen, Ian Marter

 Doctor Who: Genesis of the Daleks

-Part 1: The Doctor and his companions Harry and Sarah Jane are sent to the planet Skaro by the Time Lords to prevent the creation of the Daleks.
+- The Doctor and his companions Harry and Sarah Jane are sent to the planet Skaro by the Time Lords.
+To prevent the creation of the Daleks.

-Part 2: The Doctor and Harry are taken to the Kaled bunker where Davros is preparing to demonstrate the Daleks, while Sarah is captured by the rival Thals and taken to their city as a slave worker.
+- Harry and The Doctor are taken to the Kaled bunker where Davros is preparing to demonstrate the Daleks.
+Meanwhile, Sarah is captured by the rival Thals and taken to their city as a slave worker.

-Part 3: The Doctor and Harry head to the Kaled city to alert the authorities to Davros’ plans while Sarah and Sevrin are forced to work on the completion of the Thals’ rocket.
+- Harry and The Doctor head to the Kaled city to alert the authorities to Davros’ plans.
+While Sarah and Sevrin are forced to work on the completion of the Thals’ rocket.

-Part 4: The Doctor fails to prevent the Thals from destroying the Kaled city, but they don’t have long to enjoy their victory before the Daleks attack.
+- The Doctor fails to prevent the Thals from destroying the Kaled city.
+But they don’t have long to enjoy their victory before the Daleks attack.

-Part 5: The Doctor is forced to give Davros full details of future Dalek victories, but opposition to Davros’ plans is growing among the Kaleds – soon there is open rebellion.
+- The Doctor is forced to give Davros full details of future Dalek victories.
+But opposition to Davros’ plans is growing among the Kaleds – soon there is open rebellion.